 Botstein met Peter Elbow at a conference on “The Crisis of Authority in Education” at the Annenberg Center in the University of Southern California.
-Elbow, the author of Writing without Teachers and Writing without Teachers, argued for freeing students from their internal editor and developing writing practices that allowed students to put greater emphasis on invention, critical thinking, and discovering one’s own ideas.
+Elbow, the author of Writing without Teachers and Writing with Power, argued for freeing students from their internal editor and developing writing practices that allowed students to put greater emphasis on invention, critical thinking, and discovering one’s own ideas.
 Inspired by Elbow’s boldness, Botstein invited Elbow to design the three-week, pre-semester Workshop in Language and Thinking, as it originally was called.

 The Language and Thinking Program’s emphasis on collaboration, active learning, experimentation, playfulness, and inquiry across the disciplines has become the hallmark of the Bard College Institute for Writing & Thinking’s workshops both domestically and internationally as IWT Faculty Associates work with faculty, teachers and students to use classroom writing to deepen learning across all subject areas.